 How do I renew my license?

-You can renew your license online or mail a completed renewal application to the board office with the required fee and documentation verifying your continuing education requirements.
+You can renew your license online or mail a completed renewal application to the New Mexico Respiratory Care Advisory Board (RCAB) with the required fee and documentation verifying your continuing education requirements.

 How many CEUs does New Mexico require?